LoomingVeil/Typescript-Translator/README.md

 **If you want to use the source files that come with the repository:**

 The translated scripts is what I expect most people to be here for.
+It should also be noted that the files provided may not be up to date which would require you to use the step above.
-I only know for certain that this works in VSCode.
+Also, I only know for certain that this works in VSCode, however, I have heard it should work fine in IntelliJ.
 You should setup your files as seen below. src (rename ts_src) and tsconfig.json are downloaded from this repository while Scripts is a folder you create yourself.
 Anything inside the scritps folder will be checked by TypeScript.
 If you want to change the folder's name or add more folders, you can modify tsconfig.json